Xenophyte-coin/Xenophyte-Remote-Node/README.md

 # Xenophyte-Remote-Node
-<h3>Xenophyte Remote Node version 0.3.0.3R compatible with Windows with Netframework 4.6.1 or higher or other OS like Linux who need to use Mono.</h3>
+<h3>Xenophyte Remote Node version 0.3.0.6R compatible with Windows with Netframework 4.6.1 or higher or other OS like Linux who need to use Mono.</h3>

 **In production, we suggest to compile source in Release Mode to disable log files and debug mode.**

+**Support transaction disk cache to use less active memory.**

 <h4>Please check our wiki for get help about the remote node tool:</h4>